MattGreyDesign/himatt.com/about.md

 I studied Graphic Design at [Falmouth University](https://www.falmouth.ac.uk/graphicdesign).

-I mainly design multi-platform websites and apps, produce typefaces and develop branding.
+I design multi-platform websites and apps, produce typefaces and develop branding.

-I also work with print and illustration.
-In the past I have worked on album artwork, brochures and books.
+I also work with print and illustration on album artwork, brochures and books.

 I have an addiction to music.

-In my spare time I paint, cycle, travel.
+In my spare time I cycle, travel, ski.

-## What I know
+## What I use

 ### Tools
 - Sketch app
-- Adobe Suite
+- Adobe Creative Cloud Suite
+- Flinto
+- Glyphs app

 ### Languages and frameworks
-- HTML5
+- HTML
-- CSS, [Sass (SCSS)](http://sass-lang.com/) and media queries
+- CSS, [SASS (SCSS)](http://sass-lang.com/) and media queries
 - Jekyll

 ## This site
 Designed and made by Matt Grey, built from scratch using [Jekyll](https://jekyllrb.com/).

-Styles are mobile first and responsive and utilised [Sass](http://sass-lang.com/), [Bourbon Neat](http://neat.bourbon.io/) for the grid, and [Normalize.css](http://github.com/necolas/normalize.css).
+Styles are mobile first and responsive and utilised [SASS](http://sass-lang.com/), [Bourbon Neat](http://neat.bourbon.io/) for the grid, and [Normalize.css](http://github.com/necolas/normalize.css).

 The typeface used is [HK Grotesk](https://www.behance.net/gallery/28749913/HK-Grotesk-Open-Source-Typeface), from [Alfredo Marco Pradil](http://alfredomarcopradil.com/).